Saudi Aramco seeks project finance loan of more than US$1 billion: sources

 The state oil company's request for proposals (RFPs) was sent this week, one of the sources said.

-It was not immediately clear from the RFP the specific nature of the projects these funds will be used for, the sources said.
+It was not immediately clear from the RFP the specific nature of the projects the funds will be used for, the sources said.

-The request to banks went in a few days after the Sept.
-14 attack on the two giant plants which caused raging fires and damage that halved the crude output of the world's top oil exporter, by shutting down 5.7 million barrels per day of production.

 Aramco was not immediately available to comment.

+Last year, Aramco and Malaysia’s Petronas approached banks to replace a short-term US$8 billion loan raised for a joint venture with long-term financing of approximately the same size, banking sources said.

+Aramco is preparing for the domestic leg of its IPO, although some investors and sources close to the company's thinking say it is unlikely to proceed with a listing this year after the attacks.

-(Reporting by Saeed Azhar and Davide Barbuscia; additional reporting by Dahlia Nehme, editing by Louise Heavens)
+(Reporting by Saeed Azhar and Davide Barbuscia; additional reporting by Dahlia Nehme, editing by Louise Heavens and Mark Potter)